-There are many introduction videos, or 'Meditation 101' videos to be found on YouTube.
+There are many introduction videos, or 'Meditation 101' videos to be found on YouTube that are perfect for those just starting out on their meditation journey.
 One of the most accessible is How to Meditate on the watchwellcast channel.
 This channel consists of videos that give instructions on how to do 100 different wellness exercises in 100 days.
-Noteworthy topics covered in these other videos include how to be grateful, how to do yoga, how to stop procrastinating, how to apologize, and how to sleep better.
+Noteworthy topics covered in these other videos include how to be grateful, how to do yoga, how to stop procrastinating, how to apologise, and how to sleep better.

 It comes with a pleasant, but slightly quirky female voice-over, made for absolute beginners to meditation.
 It explains what meditation does – creating focus to the mind and training the brain – and goes over some of the scientifically-backed benefits of meditation: better mood, less physical pain, more blood flow to the brain, and lower blood pressure, etc.

 And, according to the video, by doing this form of meditation for just ten minutes every day you'll start reaping the benefits.
-If not, you can try another form or technique.
-For an absolute beginner, this how-to video is really all you need to get yourself started with meditation.
+If not, you can try another type of meditation.
+For an absolute beginner, this how-to video is really all you need to get yourself started.

 It gives you some easy and compelling reasons to do so, and explains simply and clearly what technique to use.
 After doing this form of meditation for a while, or when you've become more versed in meditation techniques, you'll probably need deeper material.
 Either by developing vipasanna further, or moving on to other forms.